shrishti452/My-First-Project/README.md

 # My-First-Project
-Tis is my first Git repository.
+This is my first Git repository.
+Author-Shrishti Agarwal